techidaily/site-screen-activity-recording/source/_posts/updated-your-free-guide-to-android-device-screenshots-for-2024.md

 ![airshou recorder](https://images.wondershare.com/filmora/article-images/airshou-screen-recorder-android.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 AirShou is one of the most famous applications among experts who make instructional exercises for games or projects.
 You can utilize the utility to work proficiently with sound to record anything on the screen of your cell phone.
 Use it to record full screen in HD goal for showing a particular capacity with steps normally.
 You can keep the recorder on, and the sound will be recorded all the while.
 This video naturally is recorded in 1080p resolution; however, you can generally tweak it in the settings.
 You get the capacity to record in scene and representation mode.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/May-pLCUkEA?si=PGlcFZAlsp3S3beI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 8\.
 MNML Screen Recorder